kaustubhk24/blog-portfolio/blog/2020-11-16-how-to-install-lamp-stack-on-aws-ec2-instance-easy-way.md

 You can access PhpMyAdmin at _your_instance_ip_address/phpmyadmin_.
 View Video Version of this tutorial for more details.

-## Installing PHP
+## Installing php

-Installing PHP is the last step, Let's complete that too,
+Installing php is the last step, Let's complete that too,

 ```cmd title="cmd"
 $ apt install libapache2-mod-php php-mysql